 Master of Teaching and Learning

 This is a more intensive course aimed at high achievers, and requires a higher entry criteria.
 The advantage of completing this aspirational course is a higher starting salary when entering the teaching profession.
 A highly practical in-school programme a significant amount of the programme is based in partner schools and includes 20+ weeks of working with students in classrooms.

 Master of Teaching & Learning (Primary & Secondary)

 This programme will develop critical understanding of research based pedagogical approaches, learning theory and content knowledge to effectively teach diverse learners in New Zealand schools.
 Students complete six 500 level postgraduate papers (180 points).
 Practical experience consists of 10 weeks full-time and two weeks part-time.
-A highly practical in-school programme a significant amount of the programme is based in partner schools and includes 20+ weeks of working with students in classrooms.
+A highly practical in-school programme a significant amount of the programme is based in partner schools and includes a total of over 20 weeks of working with students in classrooms.
 The reward for completing this more intensive programme is a higher entry point salary on entering the teaching profession.

 - Dates: January – December

-- Entry requirements: A bachelors degree and B+ average.
+- Entry requirements: A bachelors degree and B/B+ average.